Sansshrey/customer-support-assistant-dfcx/README.md

 and its own failure modes — mixing them would mean every page's routing logic has to account for state that belongs to a completely different conversation.
 Splitting them means I can look at the Outage Check flow in isolation and know everything relevant to it is right there.
+(Full rationale in `architecture.md`.)

 Session parameters only ever hold what the current conversation needs — device scope, router status, the ticket ID being looked up.
 Nothing that